pace-kit/pace-kit.github.io/content/english/_index.md

     content: "With PACE, you can build modern and content-focused adventure games without sacrificing performance or flexibility"
     bulletpoints:
       - "Instantly load static sites for better user experience and SEO."
-      - "Intuitive syntax and support for popular frameworks make learning and using Hugo a breeze."
+      - "Intuitive syntax and support for popular frameworks make learning and using PACE a breeze."
       - "Use any front-end library or framework, or build custom components, for any project size."
       - "Built on cutting-edge technology to keep your projects up-to-date with the latest web standards."
     button: